swisstopo/lg-geology-data-model/README.md

 ## Linux

+You need `pandoc` and a fully-fledge `XeLaTeX` installation.
+Install it with `apt-get`, `yum`, etc.

+Create a `conda` environement as normal and install the package:

     conda install swisstopo::geocover

-Les scripts, _coded_domain.py_ et _subtype.py_ doivent être excécuté dans un projet ESRI ArcGis Pro avec une connection sur la base SDE GCOVER.

-Le script `datamodel` qui génère le fichier _MarkDown_ n'a besoin que des libraries de base sus-mentionnées.
+The subcommand of `geocover` requiring `arcpy` are not available on Linux.
+The Le script `datamodel` qui génère le fichier _markdown_ n'a besoin que des libraries de base sus-mentionnées.

 # Utilisation